Radiation Therapy in India

 Brachytherapy can also be used along with External Beam Radio Therapy (EBRT) and other cancer treatments.

-HDR Brachytherapy is a powerful way of delivering radiation therapy internally by inserting a tube called Catheter directly targeting the tumour.
+HDR Brachytherapy is a powerful way of delivering radiation therapy internally by inserting a tube called a Catheter directly targeting the tumor.

 The radioactive sources pass through this tube and destroy the cancer cells.

-HDR Brachytherapy can be used as a standalone treatment or after the tumour is removed surgically to eliminate other remaining cancerous cells.
+HDR Brachytherapy can be used as a standalone treatment or after the tumor is removed surgically to eliminate other remaining cancerous cells.

 In this process, the radiation dose deposits faster.
 The doctor and his team of radiation technicians will monitor you from a separate room.